-- All ill or injured students must have permission from a parent or guardian and nurse to be sent home.
+All ill or injured students must have permission from a parent or guardian and nurse to be sent home.
 A list of students excused by the nurse is given to the Attendance Office at the end of the day.
-Parents are responsible for picking up students or giving them permission to drive home. - 2.
-Any student who has a fever or is suspected of having a contagious condition, will be sent home from school.
-If a fever is present the student should remain out of school for 24 hours after the fever dissipated without medication. - 3.
-All students with an undiagnosed rash must be sent home for a diagnosis by the family doctor.
-A written statement by the doctor will be required for readmission. - 4.
-If, a student cannot take part in the regular physical education program, he/she should report at the beginning of each year or at the beginning of their convalescence, to the school nurse with a written order from their Primary Health Care Provider.
-This medical order must indicate the length of convalescence. (for the school year, the semester, for 3 weeks).
-A new order from the doctor is required each semester. - 5.
-All STUDENTS ABSENT FIVE CONSECUTIVE DAYS OR MORE ARE REQUIRED TO HAVE A WRITTEN NOTE FROM THEIR HEALTH CARE PROVIDER STATING THAT THEY ARE NOW ABLE TO RETURN TO SCHOOL.
+Parents are responsible for picking up students or giving them permission to drive home.

+- 1. All students with rashes and illnesses must be sent home for a diagnosis by the family doctor.
+A written statement by the doctor will be required for readmission. - 2.
+If, for any reason, the student cannot take part in the regular physical education program, he/she should report at the beginning of each year to the school nurse.
+A complete physical examination will be required from his/her family doctor.
+A new order from the doctor is required each semester. - 3.
+All incoming freshmen must have the required physical examination and immunizations by the district registration week deadline in August.
+Failure to have the physical examination and required immunizations will prohibit the student from going through fee payment and "Book Pick Up". - 4.
+All new students are required to submit proof of a recent physical examination and required immunization information. - 5.
+ALL STUDENTS ABSENT FIVE CONSECUTIVE DAYS OR MORE ARE REQUIRED TO HAVE A DOCTOR'S NOTE IN ORDER TO RETURN TO SCHOOL.